codegouvfr/codegouvfr-output-data/README.md

 # Presentation

-This repository contains various scripts related to [code.gouv.fr](https://code.gouv.fr):

-- `subscribe-dsfr.clj` to deploy a ML subscription page - see [code.gouv.fr/infolettre](https://code.gouv.fr/infolettre/)
-- `codegouvfr-output-data.clj` to collect and output data from [ecosystem.code.gouv.fr](https://ecosystem.code.gouv.fr)
+This repository contains `codegouvfr-output-data.clj`, a script to collect and output data from [ecosystem.code.gouv.fr](https://ecosystem.code.gouv.fr).

 # Prerequisites

-The scripts are written in [Clojure](https://clojure.org) with [Babashka](https://babashka.org) and we recommend installing them with [bbin](https://github.com/babashka/bbin).
+It is written in [Clojure](https://clojure.org) with [Babashka](https://babashka.org) and we recommend installing them with [bbin](https://github.com/babashka/bbin).